Bruno Bjelinski: Biography

 Bjelinski was born in Trieste into a Jewish family.
 His mother died very early in his life so his father brought him to Zagreb where he was nurtured by his grandmother.
-In his youth he played violin and piano.
+In his youth, he played violin and piano.
 Later he changed his surname from Weiss to Bjelinski (derivation of the word bijeli, meaning 'white' in Croatian).
 He doctored in law at the University of Zagreb and later studied music at the Zagreb Academy of Music under Blagoje Bersa and Franjo Dugan.
 Bjelinski started composing in the 1930s.
-By the beginning of World War II he had finished his 2 sonatas for violin and piano, 3 piano suites and a toccata.
+By the beginning of World War II, he had finished his 2 sonatas for violin and piano, 3 piano suites and a toccata.
 During World War II he was sent to a concentration camp, but in 1943, with the help of a friend, he escaped and joined the Partisans on the island of Korčula.
 At the end of the war he lived alternately on island Vis and in the Italian city of Bari.
 He taught at the Academy from 1945 to 1977.
-In the late 1950s he married young and perspective pianist Ljerka Pleslić (b.
-1938) with whom he had two sons, Dean and Alan Bjelinski.
-The younger son Alan later became composer and conductor.
+In the late 1950s, he married young and perspective pianist Ljerka Pleslić (b.
+1938), with whom he had two sons, Dean and Alan Bjelinski.
+The younger son, Alan, later became a composer and conductor.
 Bjelinski died on 3 September 1992 on the island Silba where he was buried.

 Bjelinski's music is described as being direct and optimistic, his fresh style lending itself to both serious music and music for children.
 Bjelinski composed six operas, three ballets, 15 symphonies, 2 cello concertos, a cantata, piano music, songs, chamber music, and concertos for piano, violin, viola, bassoon, flute, and piano duo.
-He also composed music for the Croatian football movie Plavi 9.
+He also composed music for the Croatian football film Plavi 9.